janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 **convolve_mrc** applies a filter to a tomogram in the X,Y,Z directions and saves the result as a new .mrc/.rec file.
+This program can be used to rescale or invert a 3-D image, remove high or low frequencies (smoothing, edge detection, band pass filter). perform 3-D blob detection.
+Currently, the program supports the following list of filters:
+(generalized) Gaussians,
+(generalized) Difference-of-Gaussians,
+Lapplacian-of-Gaussians, and others.
+Both isotropic and anisotropic filters are supported.

-This program supports masks ans thresholding using the "*-mask*" and "*-thresh*" (and "*-thresh2*" and "*-thresh4*") arguments.
+This program supports masks and thresholding using the "*-mask*" and "*-thresh*" (and "*-thresh2*" and "*-thresh4*") arguments.

-### Distance measurements:

-In this program all of the distances provided by the user are assumed to be in *physical units*.
-(Not *voxels*.
+*In this program all of the parameters provided by the user are assumed to be in **physical units**.
+(Not **voxels**.
 This effects all of the gaussian "sigma" parameters, specifically all of the "-width-xy" and "-width-z" and "-window" arguments.
-To express these distances in *voxels* instead of *nm*, set the voxel_width to 1.0 using "-w 1.0".)
+To express these distances in *voxels* instead, set the voxel_width to 1.0 using "-w 1.0".
+See below)*

 ## Usage Example: